dlbewley/hcp-rhel/README.md

 nodenetworkconfigurationpolicy.nmstate.io/ens224-v1924 unchanged
 ```

-#### FAIL
+#### FAIL This is not supported

-* First test while manually running the playbook to add node to HCP cluster failed due to lack of `machineconfigpool` API.
+* Running the playbook to [add a RHEL node][6] to HCP cluster failed due to lack of `machineconfigpool` API.

+_The Machine Config Operator is not present in the control plane of a HostedCluster, so HyperShift and RHEL nodes are incompatible._

 ```
 [ansible@rhel-node-1 openshift-ansible]$ ansible-playbook -c local -i /home/ansible/inventory/hosts playbooks/scaleup.yml